 We want to know – have you had success with growing a particular variety of camellia in a container?
 Let us know in the comments section below and feel free to share a picture!

-If you’re interested in learning more about growing camellias, check out these guides next:
+For more tips about growing and caring for camellias, check out these guides next: